 During the Kendo Tour, not only will you be training in machi dojo around Japan, you’ll also get to do various sightseeing and cultural activities while you’re here.
 The tour is primarily for kendoka, but if your significant other can’t believe that you’re wanting to spend more time and money on kendo, bring them along, too, as they can take part in the sightseeing activities.

-After arriving in Japan, there will be a welcome party Near Hotel Ole in Fujieada City, Shizuoka.
-This fantastic hotel is only a one-minute walk from Fujieda Station which is on the main JR line 20 minutes from Shizuoka Station .
-Shizuoka is on the main Shinkansen line between Tokyo and Osaka, so if you’re flying into either Haneda (Tokyo) or Kansai (Osaka) airports, it’s very easy to get to.
+After arriving in Japan, there will be a welcome party Near Associate Hotel Shizuoka City.
+This fantastic hotel is only a one-minute walk from Shizuoka Station.
+Shizuoka station is on the main Shinkansen line between Tokyo and Osaka, so if you’re flying into either Haneda (Tokyo) or Kansai (Osaka) airports, it’s very easy to get to.
 Please make sure you arrive at the hotel between 2pm and 6pm.
-To make sure that you arrive in Shizuoka with no difficulty, easy-to-follow travel instructions will be issued to all travelers before they arrive.
-The welcome party will start at 7pm and will be a wonderful chance to meet, greet, and get acquainted with your fellow kenshi and travelers.
+To make sure that you arrive in Shizuoka with no difficulty, easy-to-follow travel instructions will be issued to all travellers before they arrive.
+The welcome party will start at 7pm and will be a wonderful chance to meet, greet, and get acquainted with your fellow kenshi and travellers.

 Information on Shizuoka and its highlights can be found here.

 The Kendo Tour proper starts with a very early morning for the first keiko session of the tour.
 From the hotel it’s a 15-minute dedicated Kendo Tour bus to Yokokan Dojo, which is situated in the middle of the picturesque grounds of the beautiful Gokoku Shrine.
 Asa-geiko starts at 7am and runs until 8am, with kenshi who range from 2-dan to 8-dan.

 After keiko it’s back to the hotel for a shower, breakfast, and a chance to relax.